- News & Events

 This multidisciplinary team of specialists meet to discuss a woman's coordinated treatment plan at the Radin Breast Care Center – which can be done in a faster timeframe and eliminate your need to wait to see these specialists at separate locations elsewhere.

 Cancer care experience - when test results show breast cancer is present, it is comforting to know we are affiliated with the California Cancer Center and the only cancer program in the area to earn “teaching hospital level” accreditation with commendation from the American College of Surgeons – an accreditation on par with university-based cancer programs at Cedars-Sinai Medical Center and UCLA Harbor Medical Center.

 Support Group - a monthly educational support group for patients and their families is offered at the Radin Breast Care Center.
 The support group meets at the breast center on the 3rd Monday of each month at 6:30 pm.

-Beverly McCann is the Nurse Navigator at the Radin Breast Care Center and serves as a knowledgeable resource for patients while coodinating care and providing education for each woman who comes through the center.
+Beverly McCann is the Nurse Coordinator at the Radin Breast Care Center and serves as a knowledgeable resource for patients while coodinating care and providing education for each woman who comes through the center.

 For more information about breast cancer: